 So, whether the kids have a fall break from school or you just want to go exploring on a long weekend, let this serve as your guide to taking kids backpacking in Michigan, and how you can enjoy every moment by planning, preparing, and staying present.

-Why Should You Go Backpacking?
+Why Should You Go Backpacking in Michigan?

 There’s no denying how enjoyable it is to spend time outdoors in the fall.
 The air is brisk, the colors are beautiful, and you don’t have to worry about as many bugs or other pests bothering you if you’re on the hiking trail.
 Maybe you already know and appreciate the benefits of being outside when it comes to your personal well-being.
 However, if you’re on the fence about putting together a camping trip with the kids, consider the many benefits that will come with it.